 Additionally, the Company has a "Speak-up" Policy that provides guidance for employees, contractors, and consultants in cases where they become aware 17.2 Social and Sports Fund of any actions or conduct that are not in line with Vodafone Qatar's Code of Conduct.
 The policy details the methods for confidentially reporting any such concerns.
-All reported cases are treated as fully private and confidential to ensure that relevant being afraid of reprisals.
+All reported cases are treated as fully private and confidential to ensure that relevant individuals can report any wrongdoing without State Social and Sports Fund.
+The total amount paid being afraid of reprisals.